 Anticonvulsants are used to prevent seizures or lower the risk for seizure.
 They’re commonly used during detox from alcohol and benzodiazepines.
 Anticonvulsants can also stabilize mood in patients with bipolar disorder.

-Anticonvulsants used during detox include
+Anticonvulsants used during detox include:

 Pregnant women undergoing detox should be warned that anticonvulsants have been associated with malformations.

-Addiction specialists use antipsychotics to treat agitation, delusions, hallucinations and delirium during detox.
+Addiction specialists use antipsychotics to treat agitation, delusions, hallucinations and delirium during medically supervised detox.
 They’re also commonly used to treat symptoms of psychosis in patients affected by co-occurring mental health disorders, but they can increase the risk of seizure in some patients.

 Antipsychotics are commonly used during detox from alcohol, and they’re rarely used to control psychotic symptoms caused by hallucinogens.
 Haldol (haloperidol) is one of the most common antipsychotics used during detox.
-Detox centers tend to stay away from older antipsychotics, such as Thorazine (chlorpromazine), because they’re more likely to reduce seizure threshold, making patients more vulnerable to seizures.
+Centers tend to stay away from older antipsychotics, such as Thorazine (chlorpromazine), because they’re more likely to reduce seizure threshold, making patients more vulnerable to seizures.

 Antidepressants are commonly prescribed to patients with co-occurring mental health disorders, but they can cause unpleasant side effects, such as drowsiness, high blood pressure and loss of consciousness.
 A newer class of antidepressants, called selective serotonin-reuptake inhibitors, can cause anxiety, drowsiness and insomnia.
 Additionally, people who stop using the drugs abruptly can experience a range of withdrawal symptoms.